alltheplaces/alltheplaces/README.md

 If the only option is search by location, there is likely an AJAX query made to search by latitude/longitude.
 Keep an eye on your browser's developer tools "network" tab to see what the request is so you can replicate it in your spider.

+For store locators that do allow search by latitude/longitude, a US grid of searchable latlon points representing the centroid of a 100, 50, 25, or 10mile search radius is available [here](https://github.com/alltheplaces/alltheplaces/tree/master/locations/searchable_points).
+Each point has a state attribute as well that can be used for filtering when it’s known that a store only exists in certain states.

 ### You can send the spider to other pages

 The simplest thing a spider can do is to load the `start_urls`, process the page, and `yield` the data as `GeojsonPointItem` objects from the `parse()` method.
 Usually that's not enough to get at useful data, though.
 The `parse()` method can also `yield` a [Request object](https://doc.scrapy.org/en/latest/topics/request-response.html#request-objects), which scrapy will use to add another URL to the request queue.